Patteerrik/sports-quiz/README.md

 ## Features
 * Header
    * On top of the page is the title
-   * This tells the user what the page offers
+   * This tells the user what the page is about
 ![Alt text](assets/images/Readme_images/Readme_header.png)

 * Timer